 (2) A person who contravenes any provision of a regulation made pursuant to subsection (1) commits an offence against this Act, and where a person enters or remains within a protected area in the course of his employment in contravention of any such regulation the employer and that person are each guilty of an offence against this Act.

-[Section 26 amended by No. 24 of 1995 s.
+[Section 26 amended: No. 24 of 1995 s.
 27.]

 27. Covenants